 Behavioral Therapies: CBT, Contingency Management, Matrix Model

-Cognitive-behavioral therapy (CBT) works to identify and change unhelpful thoughts linked to use and develop healthy coping strategies.
+Cognitive-behavioral therapy (CBT) works to identify and change unhelpful thoughts linked to use and to develop healthy coping strategies.
 CBT has been shown to reduce the number of stimulant relapse episodes.

 Motivational Interviewing and Community Reinforcement

-They may know that it’s not healthy but the perceived short-term benefits take over.
-MI helps the person work through these inner conflicts and get them closer to making a healthy change.
+Motivational interviewing (MI) is another type of therapy often part of addiction treatment.
+A person with addiction often deals with inner conflicts about use.
+They may know it is not healthy, but the perceived short-term benefits take over.
+MI helps the person work through these conflicts and move closer to making a healthy change.

-pleasurable lifestyle that reinforces recovery.
-This includes training in problem solving, communication skills (e.g., substance refusal), job skills and building sober social activities.
+The Community Reinforcement Approach (CRA) helps people build a healthy, pleasurable lifestyle that reinforces recovery.
+This includes training in problem solving, communication skills (such as substance refusal), job skills, and building sober social activities.
 CRA is especially effective in rural settings.

 Emerging Pharmacotherapies and Clinical Trials